ElliottF05/3D-Graphics-Engine/README.md

 This project's 3D graphics engine, written in Rust and compiled to WebAssembly, offers two distinct rendering methods and several advanced features:

 *   **Core Engine & Parallelism:**
     *   The engine combines a real-time rasterizer with a path-tracing ray tracer.
-Both rendering pipelines are accelerated using **Rayon for CPU-based multithreading**, speeding up demanding calculations.
-The core supports dynamic scene changes, including object transforms and material edits, through a web interface.
+Both rendering pipelines are accelerated using Rayon for CPU-based multithreading.

 *   **Advanced Ray Tracing Capabilities:**
-    *   Implements a **path tracer with Multiple Importance Sampling (MIS)** for realistic light simulation using direct light sampling via probabilistic Monte Carlo integration to reduce noise.
-It uses Russian Roulette for efficient path termination.
+    *   Implements a path tracer with for photorealistic light simulation.
+It uses Multiple Importance Sampling (MIS) with direct light sampling via probabilistic Monte Carlo integration to reduce noise, as well as Russian Roulette path termination.
-    *   Ray intersections are accelerated by a **cache-friendly flattened Bounding Volume Hierarchy (BVH)**, traversed iteratively.
+    *   Ray intersections are accelerated by a Bounding Volume Hierarchy (BVH).
+This is represented contiguously in memory as a flattened tree for better cache properties.
-    *   Supports **physically inspired materials** including dielectrics (glass with Snell's Law refraction and Schlick's Fresnel approximation), metals (configurable roughness), emissives, and a two-layer clear coat.
+    *   Supports physically inspired materials including dielectrics (glass with Snell's Law refraction and Schlick's Fresnel approximation), metals (configurable roughness), emissives, and a two-layer clear coat.
 Also realistically models depth of field camera effects.

 *   **Real-Time Rasterization Techniques:**
     *   Features a real-time scanline triangle rasterizer with Z-buffering, perspective-correct interpolation, and near-plane clipping.
-    *   Includes **shadow mapping for multiple lights** with basic filtering for softer shadows.
+    *   Includes*shadow mapping for multiple lights with basic filtering for softer shadows.
     *   Applies Phong lighting and a fast screen-space post-processing depth of field effect.

 *   **Interactive Scene Editing & Control:**